degdigital/skeletor/README.md

 ##### js.processor
 Type: `String` Default: `jspm`
 Specifies the Javascript processor to be used.
 Possible values include `jspm` and `none`.
-A value of `none` will result in straight copy of the source Javascript files to the public and export directories. *Note: no other Javascript configuration settings will apply if `none` is specified.*
+A value of `none` will result in straight copy of the source Javascript files to the public and export directories.

 ##### js.minify
-Type: `String` Default: `exportOnly`
+Type: `String` Default: `export`
 Specifies when Javascript files should be minified.
-Possible values include `always`, `never`, and `exportOnly`.
+Possible values include `all`, `build`, `export`, and `none`.

 ##### js.enableBundling
 Type: `Boolean` Default: `true`